Clearing a Way for Hemp Oil

 The trafficking of interstate cannabis products has been fraught with legal entanglements and federal restrictions in the banking industry, research efforts, interstate marketing, quality assurance enforcement and other crucial areas necessary for public health and safety.
 The Farm Bill of 2018 opened the doors for a ballooning hemp and CBD industry, an industry sorely in need of regulation clarity and federal commitment to cooperation with other legal entities.

 A House Appropriations Committee quietly published a report on June 3, 2019, stating its concern about the proliferation of CBD products and the plethora of health-related claims that accompany the burgeoning industry.
-Concern over possible side effects of the over-consumption of CBD and too little research on these potential excesses was stressed in the committee report.
+Concern over possible side effects of the over-consumption of CBD and too little research on these potential excesses were highlighted in the committee report.

 The Committee expects the FDA to assert its authority in laying out a regulatory pathway to assess the parameters that would allow CBD to be included in edible products and in supplements that would guarantee the health and safety of the public at large.
 The Committee also expects the FDA to preserve the integrity of the drug approval process of any products based on CBD or other hemp-derived products.
 Quality, safety, and efficacy should be of paramount concern to the FDA.